SAP/sprint/README.md

 The config file `$SPRINT_PATH/src/configs/fine-tuning_example_cpu.yaml` uses the CPU for fine-tuning.
 If you have a GPU with CUDA support, you can use the config file `$SPRINT_PATH/src/configs/fine-tuning_example_cuda.yaml` (or create your own config file).

 The fine-tuned model will be saved in the `$SPRINT_PATH/data/models/` folder.
 The results (loss, validation accuracy) will be saved in the `$SPRINT_PATH/data/finetuning/` folder.

+*Expected runtime*: ~6 hours on NVIDIA A10G (g5.xlarge AWS instance) for RoBERTa-base on SST-2 dataset.
+For larger datasets (e.g., MNLI) the runtime can be more than 1 day.
+On CPU (e.g., c6.xlarge AWS instance) the runtime is ~2x longer.

 ## Run Inference
 The inference can run in cleartext or in MPC.
 The cleartext mode is used for local evaluation and debugging, while the MPC mode is used for secure inference.
 The MPC inference can be run locally on two different processes (to evaluate MPC accuracy) or on AWS with multiple machines (to evaluate the communication and overhead).